georgemirandajr/georgemirandajr/README.md

 This is my brain in the cloud.

-I am using markdown to document everything because it's simple and promises to never die.
-Even though it's simple, here is a one-pager on basic  markdown syntax https://www.markdownguide.org/basic-syntax/#code
+I am using markdown to document everything because it's simple and promises to never die.#code
 <!--
 **georgemirandajr/georgemirandajr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.